Usaid786467/Head-Gesture-Mouse-Controller/README.md

 Control your computer's mouse and keyboard hands-free!
-This project uses real-time head pose estimation for cursor movement and facial expression recognition for actions like clicking and scrolling.
+This project uses real-time head pose estimation for cursor movement and facial expression recognition for actions like clicking and scrolling.Simply run the main.py and see the magic:Good Luck

 *(I highly recommend you record a 10-second GIF of it working and put it here.
 It's the most important part.)*